tang0029/pulse-app/docs/PULSE_PRD.md

   - **Impact**: Legal issues, user trust concerns
   - **Probability**: Medium
   - **Mitigation**: Privacy-by-design approach, clear privacy policy, user consent flows

+## 8. Production Readiness
+- All users registered and authenticated by email
+- Can log a blood pressure reading
+- Can see data trends
+- Can generate and download data
+- Alert email lands in the inbox, not spam
+- Backups confirmed restorable at least once